 AL4_CO_ISM#030 Risk Management

-Demonstrate a risk management methodology that adequately identifies and mitigates risks related to the specified service and its user community and must show that on-going risk assessment review is conducted as a part of the business’ procedures, such as adherence to SAS 70 or [IS27001] methods.
+Demonstrate a risk management methodology that adequately identifies and mitigates risks related to the specified service and its user community and must show that on-going risk assessment review is conducted as a part of the business’ procedures, such as adherence to CobIT or [IS27001] methods.

+[US / EZP800-63-2: §7.3.1.4 b) iv), §7.3.1.4 f)]

 AL4_CO_ISM#040 Continuity of Operations Plan

 Have and keep updated a continuity of operations plan that covers disaster recovery and the resilience of the specified service and must show that on-going review of this plan is conducted as a part of the business’ procedures.